 Psoriatic arthritis (PsA) is a type of swelling in the joints that happens in people who have psoriasis.
 That’s a skin condition that causes red, scaly, itchy patches on the elbows, knees, or scalp.
 About 30% of the people who have psoriasis get PsA.

 With that in mind, let's look at some of the most popular diets and how they might help if you have psoriatic arthritis.

-This is any basic diet that helps you shed pounds.
-A 2014 study found that people who were overweight had a greater risk for psoriatic disease.
-Another study found that people who lost weight had less-severe psoriasis.
+This is any basic diet that helps you shed pounds, which is a good thing.
+Being overweight can raise your risk for psoriatic disease.
+And losing weight can make psoriasis less severe.
 Doctors aren’t sure why this is, but they do know that fat tissue releases proteins that cause swelling.
 In a weight loss diet, you limit fats, sugars, and carbohydrates.
 You eat more fruits, vegetables, lean meats, and low-fat dairy items.
 When you lose weight, you’ll not only feel better -- you’ll lower your risk for getting other diseases, too, like diabetes and high blood pressure.

-PsA causes swelling.
-So do certain foods, like fatty red meats, dairy, refined sugars, processed foods, and possibly vegetables like potatoes, tomatoes, and eggplants.
+Foods like fatty red meats, dairy, refined sugars, processed foods, and possibly vegetables like potatoes, tomatoes, and eggplants (you might hear them called nightshades) may all cause inflammation.
 Avoid them and choose fish, like mackerel, tuna, and salmon, which have omega-3 fatty acids.
 Those have been shown to reduce inflammation.
 Carrots, sweet potatoes, spinach, kale, and blueberries are good choices, too.